-If you have assets valued at $200,000 or more in an IRA, then you should consider setting up a special type of revocable living trust that's designed to be the beneficiary of your IRA after you die.
+If you have significant assets in an IRA, then you should consider setting up a special type of revocable living trust that is designed to be the beneficiary of your IRA after you die.
 This type of trust is referred to by several different names, including an IRA Trust, IRA Living Trust, IRA Inheritor's Trust, IRA Stretch Trust, IRA Inheritance Trust or Standalone Retirement Trust.

 Stretch IRAs - Creating a Legacy for Your Family

 If your IRA is left directly to your beneficiaries outside of a trust, then your beneficiaries can immediately cash out your IRA and spend the money as they see fit.
 What happens if a beneficiary chooses this option?
 Then not only is a stretch out of the required minimum distributions, or RMDs, over the beneficiary's remaining life expectancy lost, but 100% of the amount withdrawn will be included in the beneficiary's taxable income in the year of withdrawal.

 A different type of problem can be created if you name your minor grandchild as the direct beneficiary of your IRA.
 If this is the case, then a guardianship or conservatorship will need to be established to manage the IRA for the benefit of the grandchild until he or she reaches the age of 18.
 Then, once the grandchild reaches 18, he or she can withdraw 100% of what is left in the IRA without any strings attached.